-Amazon Echo Set-up Guide: How to get your new smart speaker ready to do your bidding.
+Amazon Echo Set-up Guide: How to train Alexa and get your new smart speaker ready to take over your home life.

-The excellent Amazon Echo is likely to one of the most popular gifts opened by tech fans this festive season.
+The excellent Amazon Echo range, which now includes the Dot, 2nd-gen Echo, Echo Spot and Echo Tap are likely to be some of the most popular gifts opened by tech fans this festive season.
 Here’s how to get started, link your favourite apps and streaming services and connect your smart home gadgets.

 Related: Best Christmas TV and films